 Oh, you bet!!!!

-You find that the villain actually tool all nine characters through the trouble of developing psychic powers in order to create a new feeling within them.
+You find that the villain actually forces all nine characters into the trouble of developing psychic powers in order to jump through parallel timelines.
 Zero, (our big baddie) only made the plan to kill two billion people so a terrorist wouldn’t kill eight billion people.
-But thanks to timeline jumping, our heroes prevent Zero from winning, and Zero convinces them to find the terrorist and prevent him from winning.
+But thanks to timeline jumping, our heroes prevent Zero from winning, and Zero convinces them to find the terrorist and prevent them from winning.

 In case it sounds too simple for you, let me explain this one point: your whole focus for two games is to find this Zero guy.
 There never was any awareness or care for the terrorist guy who still goes unnamed.